One Wintry Night Ollas

 *Strengthen Roots and Plants

-Two Ollas with lids- Large (1.25 Gallon) Garden Irrigation Pots - Buried Terracotta Pots
+Two Ollas with Lids- Large (1.25 Gallon) Garden Irrigation Pots - Buried Terracotta Pots

 *Reduce Water Usage 50% -70%